Aenigma (film): Plot

 During a field trip to a local art gallery, Grace, another one of Kathy's tormentors, returns to the gallery when it closes to search for a valuable piece of jewelry that she left behind on the day visit.
 A marble statue comes to life and falls on her, crushing her to death.

 Dr. Anderson starts to become more apprehensive about the intense Eva.
 One evening, he suffers a horrible nightmare where she kills him after sex.
 He's relieved when Eva's mother arrives at the school to take her home for some rest.
 Eva begins to write obsessive love notes to him, but he brushes them off.
 Soon, Anderson becomes involved with another girl named Jenny Clark, the only student who shows remorse for the prank gone wrong against Kathy.

 Eva runs away from home and returns to the school after dark.
 Eva sets her eyes on Kim, one of Kathy's cruelest tormentors.
 As Kim is preparing to meet her boyfriend, Tom, for a date, Eva makes Kim see horrific visions of Tom being decapitated at every turn.
 Kim suffers an anxiety attack and in attempting to flee from the gory visions, plummets out of a third-floor window to her death.
 Tom arrives seconds later, looks out an open window, and sees Kim lying dead on the pavement below.
 Tom is decapitated when Eva commands the window blind to fall on his neck.
 Eva quietly leaves the building while Kathy's mother, Mary, watches.

 At the hospital, Jenny arrives for a late-night date with Dr. Anderson, when she gets lost in the gloomily lit building, thanks to Eva using Kathy's magic skills of mind-bending.
 Jenny ends up in the morgue where she encounters Eva.
 The possessed girl grabs a scalpel and threatens to kill Jenny for taking away her man, but Anderson arrives to intercept the scalpel's slash but gets badly slashed on his forearm.
-As Eva rises the scalpel to stab them both, she suddenly freezes, gasps for a few seconds, and falls to the floor dead.
+As Eva raises the scalpel to stab them both, she suddenly freezes, gasps for a few seconds, and falls to the floor dead.

 Upstairs in Kathy's hospital room, her mother has pulled out all her intravenous drips, removed the respirator, and turned off the life support systems.
-Appalled at the supernatural malice of her comatose daughter, Mary has somehow figured out Kathy's connection to Eva and has decided to put her daughter to rest.
-Kathy's soul rises out of her body, floats out a nearby window, and disappears into the night sky.
+Appalled at the supernatural evil of her comatose daughter, Mary has somehow figured out Kathy's connection to Eva and has decided to put her daughter to rest and put an end to the bloody killings she committed.
+Kathy's spirit rises out of her body, floats out a nearby window, and disappears into the night sky.